Modularizing Shiny app code

 Modules can represent input, output, or both.
 They can be as simple as a single output, or as complicated as a multi-tabbed interface festooned with controls/outputs driven by multiple reactive expressions and observers.

-Once created, a Shiny module can be easily reused–whether across different apps, or multiple times in a single app (like a set of controls that needs to appear on multiple tabs of a complex app).
-One possible motivation for building modules is to bundle them into R packages and used by other Shiny authors.
-Other Shiny modules will be created that have no potential for reuse, by simply breaking up a complicated Shiny app into separate modules that can each be reasoned about independently; such modules likely have no potential for reuse but they serve an important purpose within an app.
+Once created, a Shiny module can be easily reused – whether across different apps, or multiple times in a single app (like a set of controls that needs to appear on multiple tabs of a complex app).
+One possible motivation for building modules is to bundle them into R packages to be used by other Shiny authors.
+Another possible motivation is to break up a complicated Shiny app into separate modules that can each be reasoned about independently; such modules likely have no potential for reuse but they serve an important purpose within an app.